Background

 Reading food magazines and Jack Carr thrillers

 This increased awareness reinvigorated my nutrition interest, and this time in a more holistic way.
-Given my competitive nature, I accepted a new type of training program - to learn and do whatever it would take to completely heal so that my body could not only get back to my former shape but also successfully carry another baby.
-I wanted to serve as living proof to others going through difficult times that while we cannot necessarily control what happens to us, we can control how we respond - which can be productive or destructive.
-For me, focusing on healing through a holistic health approach was a productive focal point and because of this choice, I have experienced so many positive unintended results.
+Given my competitive nature, I welcomed a new type of training program - to learn and do whatever it would take to completely heal - and be better off because of it.
 Opening up my mind to alternative ways of living and being has allowed me to grow and heal, leaving me feeling even better than I did before life threw that curve ball.
 I had always considered myself healthy prior to all of these events, but at that point I also had no idea how much I didn’t know what I didn’t know.
-Sometimes all we know is mediocre or good and never consider that we might be able to feel great with just a few adjustments.
+Sometimes all we know is mediocre and never consider that we might be able to feel great with just a few adjustments given the proper guidance.

-Since then, I completed a Cook Street School of Culinary Arts Professional Program so that I could understand from a chef perspective the importance of how food is sourced, the chemistry behind the techniques that make it look and taste good, and how to marry those culinary concepts to effective nutrition so that we can optimally grow, prevent damage and disease, heal from injuries or trauma, and perform to achieve our goals.
-I've since graduated from The Nutrition Therapist Master program at the Nutrition Therapy Institute in Denver and became Board Certified in Holistic Nutrition®.
-To achieve optimal performance, I help people through nutrition education, consulting, individualized meal planning, and personal chef services to offer the gifts of knowledge, nourishment, and time.
-I regularly incorporate these concepts with my family and share these insights with others who have interest in feeling and performing their best.
+Because I didn't know how to cook, I wanted to understand how to make the components our bodies need taste great so I completed Cook Street School of Culinary Arts Professional Program.
+I learned from a chef perspective the importance of how food is sourced, the chemistry behind the techniques that make it look and taste good, and how to marry those culinary concepts to effective nutrition so that we can optimally grow, minimize or even prevent damage and disease, heal from injuries or trauma, and perform to fulfill our purpose and achieve our goals.
+I combine these concepts with what I learned in The Nutrition Therapist Master program at the Nutrition Therapy Institute in Denver and becoming Board Certified in Holistic Nutrition® to design and teach people how to make quick, nutrient dense, flavorful meals to serve their body's demands.